ChainSafe/Multix/README.md

 # go back to the root
 cd ..

-# Launch the full setip.
+# Launch the full setup.
 It will:
 # - delete any previous Chopsticks database
 # - launch a docker with the indexer db
 # - launch a Chopsticks node